opengeospatial/ets-kml2/README.md

 #### Command shell (console)

-One of the build artifacts is an "all-in-one" JAR file that includes the test suite with all of its dependencies; this makes it very easy to execute the test suite in a command shell like so:
+One of the build artifacts is an "all-in-one" JAR file that includes the test suite with all of its dependencies.
+This makes it very easy to execute the test suite in a command shell like so:

 `java -jar ets-kml2-${version}-aio.jar  [test-run-props.xml]`